KaiTheRedNinja/Jumbleum/Notes.docc/Electronics/Topics/Bipolar Junction Transistors.md

 Remember that in this case, assume that there is **no current** flowing into base.
 Ie, `I_E = 0`.
 Ignore the beta value, its not useful here.

+## Different uses of BJT
+TODO: Elaborate on these

+### Amplifier
+Used with AC, to increase the amplitude of a signal

+### Driver
+Used to drive a high-current load, like a motor

+#### Darlington Pair
+Two transistors connected in series, to increase the current gain